 ($79.20 - CVAD ONLY)

-Tuesday, 17 August Monday, 6 December
+Tuesday, 17 August SOLD OUT Monday, 6 December SOLD OUT

 This in an introductory level 1 day program.
 This course provides the necessary theory for peripheral cannulation siting and central venous access device (CVAD) management in adult patients.
 The program content outlines the various types of central venous access devices and cannulas, indications and rationale for use, and subsequent management.
 Simulated cannulation practice under supervision links the clinical procedure with the theoretical component.